vic-ma/howtodismantle.github.io/_posts/2024-11-09-Cam-like-a-Bosch-Part-I-Integrate-Bosch-security-cam-AI-features-with-Peakboard.md

 The real magic happens in the **VCA** tab.
 Here, we can add "tasks."
 A task represents an action that the cam performs when something happens in the cam's view.
 For our project, we need two tasks, one for Lot A and one for Lot B.

-We can add or change the tasks in the configuration manager.
+We can add or change the cam's tasks in the Configuration Manager.

 ![image](/assets/2024-11-09/030.png)

-When creating a task the cam comes with different actions.
-In our case the action is "Occupancy".
+We need to select a trigger for our tasks.
+In our case, the trigger is "Object in field."

 ![image](/assets/2024-11-09/040.png)

-In the occupancy task we have to link the task to an actual field where the task is applied to.
-The screenshot shows the task for Lot A. we can see the field is highlighted on the right side and integrated in the cam picture.
-Furthermore we need to define the so called Interscetion trigger.
-It defines, that even a small edge of the destination object in the field triggers the event.
-Of course we could also define, that the whole car must be located within the field, but that doesn't make sense in our use case.
+We then link the task to an actual field where the task is applied to.
+The following screenshot shows the task for Lot A. You can see that the field is highlighted on the right side and integrated into the cam picture.

 ![image](/assets/2024-11-09/050.png)

+We also set the intersection trigger to "edge of box."
+That way, even if only part of a car is in the field, it still triggers the event.
+Of course, we could also make it so that the whole car must be in the field, but that doesn't make sense in our case.

 ![image](/assets/2024-11-09/060.png)